 The following FAQs will hopefully answer any questions you may have on the IC37 project.
 They are organized into a few sub categories so please scroll all the way through.
-If you don’t see an answer to your question below, please send it to Communications Director Stuart Streuli and we’ll endeavour to get you an answer as soon as possible.
-Be sure to also visit the Melges IC37 Class Association website and Facebook page for more information.
+If you don’t see an answer to your question below, please send it to Communications Director Stuart Streuli and we’ll endeavor to get you an answer as soon as possible.
+Be sure to also visit the Melges IC37 Class Association website (the class rules and constitution can be found here) and Facebook page for more information.

 ON THE IC37 PROJECT

-Q: Why is the Club investing in a fleet of 37-foot boats?
+Q: Why did the Club invest in a fleet of 37-foot boats?